mcmonkeyprojects/Sentinel/README.md

 ### Permissions
 - sentinel.basic for the /sentinel command
 - sentinel.admin to edit other player's Sentinel NPCs.
+- sentinel.greet for commands: greeting, warning, greetrange
+- sentinel.info for commands: info, stats, targets
-- Everything else is "sentinel.X" where "X" is the command name, EG "sentinel.info".
+- Everything else is "sentinel.X" where "X" is the command name, EG "sentinel.damage".

 ### Targets